Hamburg Airlines: History

-With the reunification of Germany, flights to the east were added.
-The airline leased a Fokker 100 and the routes of Berlin based Tempelhof Airways were taken over, thus Berlin becoming a second hub for Hamburg Airlines.
+With the reunification of Germany, flights to the east were added and the routes of Berlin based Tempelhof Airways were taken over, thus Berlin becoming a second hub for Hamburg Airlines.
 As destinations expanded, London Gatwick Airport, Kaliningrad and Riga were served.
-Unfortunately, Hamburg Airlines was losing money so in 1993 it was sold to Saarland Airlines (a charter company), but Hamburg Airlines continued to operate independently of the parent company.
-Block retained 20% shareholding and was given a seat on the Saarland board.
+Unfortunately, Hamburg Airlines was losing money and in December 1991 was sold to Saarland Airlines (a charter air carrier), but Hamburg Airlines continued to operate independently.
+Block retained a 20% shareholding and was given a seat in the Saarland board.